naoufalHdr1/alx-backend-user-data/0x03-user_authentication_service/README.md

 Output:
 - If the user is found and a session is created, return the new session ID (a string).
 - If the user is not found, return `None`.

+### Task 11: Log in

+Implement a `login` function for the `POST /sessions` route:
+- It should validate the email and password, create a session if valid, and return a success message with the session ID in a cookie.
+- If credentials are incorrect, return a 401 Unauthorized status.